Fall Foliage / Autumn Colors in Great Smoky Mountains National Park ...

-Autumn in the Great Smoky Mountains offers breathtaking views of fall colors.
+Great Smoky Mountains National Park offers breathtaking views of fall foliage.
 Leaves begin to turn to their brilliant colors of red, orange, and yellow around the second week in October and usually reach their peak between mid-October through early November.

 Smoky Mountain Fall Colors >>